 What to Carry: Modest clothing that covers shoulders and knees for visiting temples, small cash for street food and market purchases, and a shopping bag for souvenirs.
 In Little India, be prepared for strong aromas of spices and incense.

-The Singapore Zoo is renowned worldwide for its 'open concept' design where animals live in naturalistic habitats with hidden barriers instead of cages.
-The zoo houses over 2,800 animals from 300 species.
+Singapore Zoo is world-famous for its 'open concept' where animals live in natural habitats without cages.
+The zoo has over 2,800 animals from 300 species, making it one of the top sightseeing spots in Singapore.

 First-Timer Tip: Combine your Zoo visit with the River Wonders and Night Safari for a full day of animal encounters.
 Book the earliest tram timing for Night Safari, then explore the walking trails afterward when they're less crowded.